eshaankothari/game-integrity-v1/README.md

 Then open **http://localhost:5173**.

-**You do not need API keys.** The database ships already scored; keys are only for re-running ingest, which is already done. `cp .env.example .env` if you plan to.
+**You do not need API keys for the demo, just for the data pipelines** The database ships already scored; keys are only for re-running ingest, which is already done. `cp .env.example .env` if you plan to.

 | command | does |
 |---|---|